Key Takeaways

-Like most perishable foods, cheese constitutes living, breathing microorganisms that require careful packaging when being transported.
+Like most perishable foods, cheese contains living, breathing microorganisms that require careful packaging when being transported.

 Despite its organic makeup, cheese is not very fragile but does require some consideration during its shipping to avoid spoilage or loss of quality.

 However, while maintaining good taste is desirable, prevention of contamination cannot be overlooked.
-Fundamentally, good packaging helps prevent the contamination of cheese.
+Good packaging helps prevent the contamination of cheese.

 Refrigeration and cheese shipping

-That being said, most cheeses can be stored at an average of 35°F and below.
-However, be careful to avoid very cold storage as your cheese could dry out.
-And thus, become harder than usual and unsavoury for the customers.
+That being said, most cheeses can be stored at an average of 35°F (1.7°C) and below.
+However, be careful to avoid very cold storage, as your cheese could dry out – becoming harder than usual and unsavoury for the customers.

-On the other hand, if your cheese is stored at very warm temperatures for a significant amount of time, it could get spoilt (via moulding), expand in size and rip through the packaging.
+On the other hand, if your cheese is stored at very warm temperatures for a significant amount of time, it could get spoiled (via moulding), expand in size and rip through the packaging.

-Avoid shipping soft cheeses like fresh mozzarella without any continuous refrigeration as they dictate very cold temperatures for food safety reasons.
+Avoid shipping soft cheeses like fresh mozzarella without any continuous refrigeration as they require very cold temperatures for food safety reasons.

 What is the ideal temperature for shipping cheese?